 - core [--create name [-p name=value]...] [--reload name] [--unload name] [--status name]: Manipulates cores.
 This is one

 - --create name [-p name=value]...: Creates a new core on a specified SolrCloud host.
 The core is configured using name=values pairs.
-For more details on configuration options, see Solr documentation.
+For more information about configuration options, see Solr documentation.

 - --reload name: Reloads a core.